 The Art Gym began as the vision of Kay Slusarenko (Chair of the Art Department from 1978-1998), who saw the potential of the unused college gymnasium.
 In collaboration with faculty members Terri Hopkins and Paul Sutinen, the decision was made to dedicate the space to exhibitions and publications featuring art of the Pacific Northwest.

-Sutinen supervised the initial physical transformation of gym to gallery, and the community donated $1,500 and 400 hours of volunteer labor to the cause.
-Under the direction of curator Hopkins, The Art Gym opened its first show of contemporary Northwest art and published its first catalog in September 1980.
+Sutinen supervised the initial physical transformation of gymnasium to gallery, and the community donated $1,500 and 400 hours of volunteer labor to the cause.
+Under the direction of curator Hopkins, The Art Gym opened its first show of contemporary Northwest art and published its first catalogue in September 1980.